billweasley/Distributed_library_Release/README.md

 To open the project, an play framework 2.5 with activator is required.

-To run the website, these are also required:
+To run the website, these are also essential:

 + A server running a GNU/Linux release with JDK 8
 + A SMTP mail server (Perhaps Amazon SES)